Charles-Kaminski/Exceptional-Application-Architecture/README.md

 ## <a name="hands"></a>Getting Hands Dirty
 An exceptional application architect will perceive and fill the need to code along with many other purely technical tasks.
 The team may need a POC or prototype built to show how to integrate new technology.
 There are times when a new algorithm needs development.
 There are crunch times when the team needs general help.
 Sometimes systems or data need to be analyzed to figure out what is going wrong.

-## <a name="network"></a>Building a Leadership Network
+## <a name="network"></a>Building a Network of Organizational Leaders
-An exceptional application architect will continue to develop a personal network.
-The architect will seek to understand the leaders around him or her -- both inside and outside technology.
-An exceptional architect will be able to answer the following questions of a leader:
+An exceptional application architect will continue to develop a diverse network of individuals to work with.
+As the architect continues to grow, the architect will seek to understand the organizational leaders around him or her -- both inside and outside technology.
+An exceptional architect will be able to answer the following questions of an organizational leader:
 1. How does your organization work?
 1. What is your strategy and how does it fit into the executive plan?
 1. What problems are you solving this year?
 1. Who are your leaders?

 An exceptional architect will begin to develop a sense of how architectures impact the leaders around him or her.
-At the senior architect level, the application architect should already have a network in place.
+At the senior architect level, the application architect should already have a leadership network in place.
 A senior architect will develop solutions to problems that cross many organizational boundaries, but cultivating the needed relationships begins at the architect level.

 <sup><sup>Copyright (c) 2020, Charles Kaminski</sup></sup>